 Despite what you may believe, rising interest rates can affect your fixed rate product.
 Mortgage renewal rates are affected by rising rates.
 This is why it is important to discuss your options and what they’ll look like long term with an experienced mortgage broker, so contact Chris to get started.

 IT’S FREE!
 At least, it is usually free for the average borrower.
 A mortgage broker has your best interests at heart.
 They do not have any obligations or loyalties to any one financial institution.
 They negotiate the best rates for you on your behalf.
-They can do this because Chris and Dominion Lending Centres represent $33 billion per year of mortgage volume!
+They can do this because of the mortgage volume Chris and his team deal with!
 Therefore, banks give Chris and his clients discounts on mortgage interest rates.

 Chris Allard is recognized in the Ottawa region for his excellence in customer service.
 This has helped him fund over $30 million in mortgages in 2016 alone.
 He has also received several awards, including having finished in Canada’s top 50 brokers from Dominion Lending Centres in the category of monthly volume funded.
 Contact him for a no-obligation consultation today!

 A pre-approved mortgage gets you a rate guarantee before you take out a mortgage.
 This can make you more attractive to sellers while negotiating an offer to purchase.
 It reassures the seller that you can be approved for a mortgage.
 This rate hold Is generally guaranteed for 90 to 120 days.